pranto1209/blog-app/README.md

 # Blog App

-A full stack web application that allows users to write and manage blogs.
-Used C# ASP.NET Web API for backend and Angular for frontend.
-Monolith architecture with Repository pattern used for maintainable and scalable code.
-Entity Framework Core used for PostgreSQL database operations.
+A web application to write and manage blogs.
+The backend was built using C# ASP.NET Web API, following a monolithic architecture with repository pattern to ensure maintainability and scalability.
+Utilized Entity Framework Core for data persistence and retrieval from a PostgreSQL database.
 Integrated ASP.NET Identity for authentication and role based authorization using JSON Web Token (JWT).
-Implemented Image upload features.
-Created reusable angular components, services, guards, interceptors.
-Implemented UI using bootsrap CSS.
+Implemented image upload functionality to enhance blog content.
+In the frontend Angular was used for leveraging reusable components, services, guards, and interceptors.
+The responsive user interface was designed using Bootstrap.

 ## Frontend Project